Jeff Brohm: Florida Atlantic

 Brohm joined his former college head coach Howard Schnellenberger at Florida Atlantic for the 2009 season as the quarterback coach.
 Brohm later revealed that he had been in contact with Schnellenberger for a month prior to the hiring.
 Brohm inherited Rusty Smith, who had won the 2007 Sun Belt Conference Offensive Player of the Year, to coach.
 After just 7 games, Smith had 1,915 yards passing to go along with 14 passing touchdowns and just 5 interceptions, but he sprained his non-throwing shoulder in the 7th game against Middle Tennessee, ending his career.
 With the injury, Brohm worked with Jeff Van Camp to replace Smith.
 Van Camp finished the year 1,372 yards passing and 12 touchdowns with just two interceptions and a win in the Shula Bowl.

 Illinois

-He then took a position coaching quarterbacks on Ron Zook's staff at Illinois.
+Brohm then took a position coaching quarterbacks on Ron Zook's staff at Illinois.
 The move to Illinois reunited Brohm with Paul Petrino, whom Brohm worked with at Louisville.
 Brohm and Petrino were tasked with replacing Juice Williams, and in spring camp Nathan Scheelhaase emerged as the leading candidate.
 The Illini named Scheelhaase the starting quarterback as a redshirt freshman, and he made strong progress throughout his first two starts.
 With Scheelhaase's running ability, Brohm made sure that he taught him to keep running throughout his reads before deciding to run.
 Scheelhaase really began to start hitting his stride during a 44–10 defeat of Purdue, throwing for four touchdowns.
 The Illini finished the regular season 6–6, earning a berth in the 2010 Texas Bowl.